 What is Umeå University (UMU) best known for?

 UMU is renowned for its comprehensive educational approach and creative learning environments, including its large unified campus and contemporary Arts Campus by the riverside.
 The university is characterised by its openness and approachability.
 Umeå University has for several consecutive

-Many of our more than 2,000 researchers and teachers are among the elite in Sweden and throughout the world.
-Designated environments of strong research include: ageing and population studies, global health, infection biology and plant and forest biotechnology.
+Many of our more than 2,000 researchers and teachers are among the elite in Sweden and throughout the world. .
+Our research areas of excellence include: Arctic research, artificial intelligence, cancer research, infection biology, molecular medicine, and sustainability.
 The ground-breaking discovery of the CRISPR-Cas9 mechanism in bacteria, which became a gene editing tool now used in research labs worldwide, began in a laboratory here.
 Emmanuelle Charpentier’s discovery awarded her with the 2020 Nobel Prize in Chemistry.

 Umeå University has been ranked among the world’s top young universities and its Umeå Institute of Design regularly places among the global elite.

 With a population of 130,000, Umeå is northern Sweden’s largest city – a dynamic city with a rich cultural life, trendy shopping, first-class restaurants, bars, pubs, clubs and everything from design hotels to genuinely different accommodation.

 Just around the corner from the busy city, those who seek outdoor adventure or tranquillity have massive forests, high mountains and roaring rivers for fishing, kayaking, canoeing and white-water rafting.
 Our countryside also offers farm shops, sights and attractions for all tastes – all within reach.